atauenis/webone/README.md

 Manuals about how to set up a WebOne proxy on [Windows](https://github.com/atauenis/webone/wiki/Windows-installation) / [Linux](https://github.com/atauenis/webone/wiki/Linux-installation) / [macOS](https://github.com/atauenis/webone/wiki/MacOS-X-installation) servers are in the Wiki.

 ## Run
 *	On Windows simply run `webone.exe`.
-On first launch it will show UAC warning about system settings change - it is normal, as WebOne would configure Windows to allow running proxies without administrator rights.
-However, you may do this step [manually](https://github.com/atauenis/webone/wiki/Windows-installation#how-to-run-without-admin-privileges) and deny the UAC request.
+Then open port 8080 in Windows Firewall settings.

 *	On Linux the proxy is installing as a service, so it can be configured via regular service management commands:
 	```